leaflabs/libmaple/docs/source/hardware/maple.rst

-  remover we used is "Precision Electronics Cleaner" from RadioShack, which is "Safe on most plastics" and contains Dipropylene glycol monomethyl ether, hydrotreated heavy naphtha, dipropylene glycol methyl ether acetate (really?), and carbon dioxide.
+  remover we used is "Precision Electronics Cleaner" from RadioShack, which is "Safe on most plastics" and contains Dipropylene glycol monomethyl ether, hydrotreated heavy naphtha, dipropylene glycol methyl ether acetate, and carbon dioxide.

 * **Resistors on pins 0 and 1**: these header pins, which are RX/TX on USART2 (:ref:`Serial2 <lang-serial>`), have resistors in-line